A detailed and comprehensive guide to calculating living costs in Mexico — fully updated.

 Prices for electricity are relatively* high unless your monthly consumption remains below a certain level, in which case government subsidies can help keep your electric costs quite low.

 Telephone service prices are being transformed in Mexico after legal reforms brought in during 2014 and early 2015 have made calling from landlines less expensive than it has ever been before in Mexico.

 Piped water to your home is relatively inexpensive, but not always potable (drinkable).
 As a result, most people purchase bottled water, often in 20 liter containers.

 A growing range of items, especially some types of clothing, domestic appliances, audio/visual equipment, technology, e.g. Smart Phones computers, computer software, and cameras, are more expensive than identical items sold in the USA.
 Cars cost slightly more in Mexico than equivalent models in the US.

-Rents in Mexico can be equal to rents found equivalent-sized US towns or cities if the place is popular or fashionable; and particularly in places within easy each of the US border and/or frequented by foreign visitors and expats.
+In popular locations, Rents in Mexico can be equal to rents found in equivalent-sized US towns or cities.
 In less popular (or less well known / off the beaten track) towns and cities, you may find good quality accommodation at far lower rents that you would pay for the equivalent space in the US.